mradcliffe/quicksprint/DRUPAL_MAINTAINER_README.md

 There are two parts to this project:

 1. A build of the tarball that a contribution event attendee needs (done by a maintainer using Linux or Mac OS, who should be reading this right now).
-The maintainer uses `package_drupal_script.sh` to create a tarball/zipball for sprint attendees to use.
+The maintainer uses `package_drupal_script.sh` to create a tarball/zipball for contributors to use.
 2. A released tarball/zipball that has everything ready for an ordinary contributor to get set up fast.
 It includes a README.md to help them know what to do.

-## Distributing a Sprint Package
+## Distributing a Contribution Package

 There are several ways to distribute your package such as through a peer-to-peer tool such as ResilioSync, USB flash drives or downloading from the releases page.
-This will depend on the size of your sprint.
+This will depend on the size of your contribution event.

-You must provide both the contents of the `drupal_sprint_package` *and* the `installs` tarball.
+You must provide both the contents of the `drupal_contrib_package` *and* the `installs` tarball.
 (The installs package grew too big for github releases.)

 Method      | Sprint Size | Bandwidth | Other Considerations
 ----------  | ----------- | --------- | ----------------------